Marcin-Galaska/PID_temperature_control/README.md

 # PID_temperature_control
 An STM32 project that implements a PID controller to a ceramic resistor-based circuit.

+Nucleo board model used for this project is F746ZG.

 ### Features
 - Real time PID regulation